 There is no written exam and no flight test for this qualification.
 Once completed and signed off the rating may be added to your licence by application to the CAA.

-EASA INSTRUMENT RATING (RESTRICTED) – IR(R) IMC
+INSTRUMENT RATING (RESTRICTED) – IR(R)/IMC

-The EASA IR(R) Rating, formerly the UK IMC rating, allows a pilot to gain the skills needed to fly safely in or above cloud, out of sight of the surface and to make instrument approaches to various airports within the UK.
-The rating is designed to get you out of trouble in the extremely unpredictable British climate, enabling a pilot to fly safely in deteriorating weather.
+The IR(R) Rating, formerly the UK IMC rating, allows a pilot to gain the skills needed to fly safely in or above cloud, out of sight of the surface and to make instrument approaches to various airports within the UK.
+The rating is designed to get you out of trouble in the sometimes unpredictable British climate, enabling a pilot to fly safely in deteriorating weather.
 It is an excellent way for a pilot to extend and enhance their general flying skills.

 Many newly qualified pilots see it as the next step in their development, although some post PPL consolidation and experience is extremely useful before embarking on the IR(R) training.

 The IR(R) or IMC course consists of a minimum of 15 hours training of which 10 hours must be by sole reference to instruments.
 Students learn basic and applied instrument techniques with full, partial and limited instrumentation and develop the ability to fly various manoeuvres without external references.
 Navigation with the use of instruments and a variety of approaches prepare the student for the IMC practical flight test.

 An applicant for an IR(R) IMC must have 25 hours total experience as a pilot of an aeroplane following the issue of a PPL licence, including 10 hours P1 (Pilot in Command) time.
 IR(R) training may be included in the 25 hours required.

 The course concludes with a written examination and a flight test to be conducted on completion of the training.
 The flight test is additional to the flying time required on the course of training for an IMC rating.
 Once achieved the rating is valid for a period of 25 months from the date of the test.